How to Become a Counselor in Wisconsin

 National Clinical Mental Health Counseling Exam (NCMHCE)

-Certified Rehabilitation Counselor (CRC) Exam
+Certified Rehabilitation Counselor Exam (CRCE)

-The Wisconsin Statutes and Rules Examination is drawn from applicable state statutes and administrative code chapters specific to professional counseling.
-It is online, un-timed, and administered by the Wisconsin Department of Safety and Professional Services.
+Wisconsin Statutes and Rules ExaminationThe Wisconsin Statutes and Rules Examination is drawn from applicable state statutes and administrative code chapters specific to professional counseling.
+It is online, untimed, open-book, and administered by the Wisconsin Department of Safety and Professional Services.
+The purpose of the exam is to familiarize you with locating the statutes and administrative code that regulate the practice of the profession.

 (Back to Top)